Introduction to OKRs

 1) Keep your company aligned

-OKRs connect individual and team performance back to the shared company objectives, so management knows everyone is moving in the same direction.
+OKRs act as a management framework, connecting individual and team performance back to the shared company objectives, so management knows everyone is moving in the same direction.

 2) Focus on what matters

-The OKR model recommends 3-5 objectives for each level of an organization, which forces companies and employees to prioritize the objectives that will have the greatest impact on the company.
+The OKR model recommends 3-5 objectives for each level of an organization, which encourages companies and employees to prioritize the objectives that will have the greatest impact on the company.

 3) Increase transparency